 Switch to the ‘HTML’ tab to borrow some ideas for “mixed” ads and then to the ‘Text’ tab to discover the most used calls to action and USPs:

 We have analyzed the most popular media ads of five more competitors and came up with some ideas on what messages seem to work best for bike retailers.
 728x90 turned out to be the most frequently used ad size, and the focus on prices and discounts is obvious:

 The principles your competitors use for their display advertising are not the ultimate truth you are destined to follow.
 But a closer look at your competitors’ ad strategies will definitely help you clear things up in terms of how to tweak or not to tweak your campaigns.

 We'd love to hear about your experience with display campaigns and, in particular, about competitive analysis stage.
 Have you used others' best practices?
 Did they work for you?
-Is it common practice for you to analyze your competitors' campaigns before launching your own one?
+Is it common practice for you to analyze your competitors' campaigns before launching your own?
 Share your thoughts in the comments!